chenmingxue/DS_frequently_used/24Projects/README.md

 12. Bike rental prediction on trip history dataset.
 Data analysis, visualization, encoding on categorical data, regression \
 This dataset comes from a bike sharing service in the United States.
 This dataset requires you to exercise your pro data munging skills.
 The data is provided quarter-wise from 2010 (Q4) onwards.
 Each file has 7 columns.
 It is a classification problem.

+13. Million Song Dataset, Predict release year of the song.\
+Did you know data science can be used in the entertainment industry also?
+Do it yourself now.
+This data set puts forward a regression task.
+It consists of 5,15,345 observations and 90 variables.
+However, this is just a tiny subset of the original database of data about a million songs.